syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Suggestion-Display-Mode.md

 # Suggestion Display Mode

 The `AutocompleteMode` property is used to decide the suggestion pattern for displaying the filtered data according to the text entered.

-N> By default, three types of AutoComplete mode such as `Append`, `Suggest` and `SuggestAppend` are provided.
+The different types of pattern are described below

+* Suggest

+* Append

+* Suggest and Append

+N> The default option is suggest mode.

 ## Append